SMK Senduro Handwashing Station Project – Indonesia

 SMK Senduro is a newly built vocational high school in Purworejo serving 512 students, including 154 poor students.
 Academic concentrations include agriculture, accounting, and tourism.

 According to a World Bank-administered initiative, Water and Sanitation Program (WSP), about 40% of Indonesians lack access to proper sanitation.

 Poor sanitation causes at least 120 million disease episodes and 50,000 premature deaths, with an economic impact of $6.3 billion, annually.
-At school, disease leads to interrupted education, lower achievement, and lower potential earnings.
+At school, the disease leads to interrupted education, lower achievement, and lower potential earnings.

-Despite the school’s recent construction, administration has not been able to obtain the funds needed from the regional Ministry of Education to build government-mandated handwashing stations.
+Despite the school’s recent construction, the administration has not been able to obtain the funds needed from the regional Ministry of Education to build government-mandated handwashing stations.
 From an informal survey, about 50% of students do not wash their hands after using the restroom.
 None of those use soap as there is no soap in the restrooms.

 The regional government is campaigning to raise awareness of the importance of handwashing.
 Members of the community and school faculty believe student health can be improved by installing handwashing stations.